EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 These instructions are intended for **National Meteorological and Hydrological Services (NMHSs)** and other entities publishing data via MeteoGate.

-- For an overview of MeteoGate, refer to the _MeteoGate Overview_.
-- For detailed instructions on API development, refer to the _MeteoGate API Developer Guide_.

 > _Note: Currently MeteoGate introduction, glossary, roles, overall architecture, and technical component descriptions are in the MeteoGate Overview._

 > _Documentation map to be added; link to MeteoGate general instructions._